cockroachdb/docs/v19.2/improve-the-docs.md

 toc: false
 ---

-The CockroachDB docs are open source just like the database itself.
+The CockroachDB docs are open source.
 We welcome your contributions!

 ## Write docs